 Controversy.

-One recruitable character (Mikhail) openly admits to being a rapist during the recruitment scene, something which is unacceptable in 2023, rape is not funny, and it should never be used as a joke, especially when Mikhail, for all his faults, is presented as a “loveable jerk”.
+One recruitable character, Mikhail, openly admits to being a rapist during the recruitment scene, something that is unacceptable in 2023.
+Rape is not funny, and it should never be used as a joke, especially when Mikhail, for all his faults, is presented as a “loveable jerk.”

-I understand the developers may have wanted to create a similar character to Far Cry’s loveable oaf Hurk.
-Still, by belittling rape, they do little but show their immaturity and lack of sensitivity towards an issue that changes the lives of millions of people each year.
+I understand the developers may have wanted to create a similar character to Far Cry’s loveable oaf Hurk, but by belittling rape, they show a lack of maturity and sensitivity toward an issue that affects millions of people each year.

-I have reached out to various members of the development about this and have received no reply.
+I reached out to various members of the development team about this but received no reply.

 is-chernobylite-worth-playing

-Image credit Chernobylite - Published by The Farm 51 and developed by The Farm 51.
+Image credit Chernobylite - Published by All In!
+Games and developed by The Farm 51.

 Performance.

-Chernobylite is buttery smooth, and I maintain a steady 110 fps+ even during combat when playing on maxed settings/1080p on my RX 5700 XT, meaning it’s likely that 4k/60 fps will be achievable for those with 4K displays and comparable or better GPU.
+Chernobylite runs buttery smooth, maintaining a steady 110 fps or more even during combat on max settings at 1080p using an RX 5700 XT.
+It is likely that 4K at 60 fps is achievable for those with a comparable or better GPU.

 Visuals.

-Chernobylite is a very visually pleasing game that frequently surprises me with just how good the world looks and its inhabitants look; with lighting effects that would not look out of place in a AAA release in 2021, Chernobylite has raised the bar for affordably priced indie titles and will be the standard to beat for several years to come.
+Chernobylite is visually stunning, often surprising with just how good the world and its inhabitants look.
+The lighting effects would not look out of place in a AAA release, setting a new bar for affordable indie titles and giving future competitors something to aspire to.

 is-chernobylite-worth-playing

-Image credit Chernobylite - Published by The Farm 51 and developed by The Farm 51.
+Image credit Chernobylite - Published by All In!
+Games and developed by The Farm 51.

 Character Design.